fablab-leoben/UV_furnace/README.md

 Successfull print of [Aria the Dragon](https://www.youmagine.com/designs/aria-the-dragon)
 ![alt-text](https://github.com/fablab-leoben/UV_furnace/blob/master/miscellaneous/Aria_the_dragon.jpg)
-It looks great but you have to be very careful because the resin is not fully cured and an ideal candidate for the UV furnace.
+It looks great but you have to be very careful because the resin is not fully cured.
+So it is an ideal candidate for the UV furnace.

 During the last few months I have designed and built this furnace.
 It is already working but still under heavy development to include new features and fix small bugs.